leticiafossato/ironhack-projects/Project 4 - Diamonds/README.md

 - [Authors](#Authors)

 ## Objective
-The objective of this project is to create a model to predict prices of diamonds, practicing linear regression.
+The objective of this project is to create a model to predict prices of diamonds, practicing linear regression.<br>
 To acess complete objective informations click <a href="https://drive.google.com/file/d/1SR_lkpSamfoPeFckpfvM4PskhPhkzA3l/view?usp=sharing">here</a>.

 ### Problem Statement